 The completed form will be inserted in an Unaccompanied Minor lanyard that the child must wear throughout the flight.
 The escort pass allows you to pass through security and accompany your child to the departure gate.

 At the departure gate, you must notify the Customer Service Agent that you are dropping off an Unaccompanied Minor.
 Unaccompanied Minors board the flight, before general boarding begins, escorted by a Southwest Airlines employee who will introduce the child to the Flight Attendant.
 If you miss the opportunity to preboard, the child will be escorted onto the aircraft after all passengers have boarded or in between boarding groups.
 You will have to remain in the gate area until the flight is in the air.

 The parent/guardian meeting the Unaccompanied Minor at the destination must present a valid, government-issued ID and a copy of the child’s itinerary and obtain an escort pass at the ticket counter.
 The person picking-up the Unaccompanied Minor should be at the gate 45 minutes before scheduled arrival.
 You should notify a Southwest Airlines employee that you are picking-up an Unaccompanied Minor.
 The child will be escorted off the plane by a uniformed Southwest Airlines employee and taken to meet the designated parent/guardian, which must present a valid photo ID and sign a release form.

-In addition to the air fare per child, Southwest Airlines charges $50 one-way ($100 roundtrip) for the Unaccompanied Minor Service.
-The Unaccompanied Minor fee must be payed when making a reservation for an Unaccompanied Minor.
-The fee is nonrefundable.
+In addition to the air fare, Southwest Airlines charges $50 one-way ($100 roundtrip) for the Unaccompanied Minor Service.
+The Unaccompanied Minor fee must be paid for each Unaccompanied Minor, even when traveling together on the same reservation.